xarala/mod_xws_content/README.markdown

 # MOD_XWS_CONTENT #
- * The mod_xws_content is brought to you by Xws-Joomla a brand new startup from Dakar Sénégal in West Africa.
+ * The Xws_Content joomla module is brought to you by Xws-Joomla a brand new startup from Dakar Senegal in West Africa.

 ## Why another content display module ##
 There are tons of modules used to display joomla articles, but xws_content takes a different approach.